Sariakandi Upazila: Administration

 Sariakandi Upazila is divided into Sariakandi Municipality and 12 union parishads: Bhelabari, Bohail, Chaluabari, Chandan Baisha, Fulbari, Hat Sherpur, Kamalpur, Karnibari, Kazla, Kutubpur, Narchi, and Sariakandi.
 The union parishads are subdivided into 100 mauzas and 173 villages.

 Sariakandi Municipality is subdivided into 9 wards and 17 mahallas.

 Education

 There are five colleges in the upazila.
 They include Chandan Baisha Degree College, founded in 1964, Chhaihata Degree College, and Shariakandi Degree College.

 Jamthol Technical Management College, founded in 2001, is one of the upazila's two colleges in the technical and vocational education system.

 The madrasa education system includes three fazil madrasas.

-Anushilon pre-cadet & high school founded in 2000 is one of the best kindergarten school for its curiculam, activities & result.